Updated December 2018

-Iceland Travel Blog: Photos and Light Tips
+8. Iceland Breaks: Photos and Light Tips

 Iceland is almost otherworldly in terms of its beauty.
 However, it can appear completely different based on the light.
 I have visited Iceland 3 times – February, July and October.
 I had the best light in July but some of the most beautiful shots are from October due to the autumnal colours.
 The light changes all the time – there wasn’t one day that we didn’t have some sunshine and there wasn’t one day where we didn’t have rain!

 This highlights the benefits of hiring a car as it is much easier to stop.
 Also even if you wake up to rain and cloud still head out to wherever you want to go – by the time you arrive the weather will almost definitely have changed!
 There are of course hourly weather forecasts but these seem to change all the time!

 I also saw the most stunning rainbows in Iceland.
 All that changing weather means there are lots of rainbows – I don’t think one day went by that we didn’t see a rainbow.
 We often saw the entire arch and two rainbows.
 The intensity of the rainbow would vary – it might start out weak but would then move into intensely bright stunning colours so make sure the camera is ready.

 Make sure you have a waterproof covering for your camera!